synchealth/handbook/content/handbook/Time Off of all Kinds.md

-### Well Being Leave - Sick Leave - Family & Pet Emergency Leave
+### Well Being Leave - Sick Leave - Family & Pet Emergency Leave- Bereavement

 We value your health and your sanity.
 That is why we offer much more than traditional time off standards.